PlumpMath/interop-6/docs/planning_doc.md

 * /admin (moved appropriately)
 * /random

-I should have an image-upload option.
-And snag a bunch of bokeh for people who don't upload images.

 Basic page types are listview and edit/create view (different views logic, same template skeletons)